LeoToso/LeoToso.github.io/_pages/about.md

 Mentoring
 ------
 Over the Summer and Fall of 2023, I had the pleasure of mentoring two outstanding MS EE students at Columbia:
-1. <b>Patrick Munar </b> on "Optimizing General Anesthesia: A Unified Model paired with Model Predictive Control and Extended Kalman Filtering" (paper in preparation)
+1. <b>Patrick Munar </b> on "Optimizing General Anesthesia: A Unified Model paired with Model Predictive Control and Extended Kalman Filtering" (paper in preparation).
-2. <b>Zhe Mo </b> on ["SOSPy: A Python library for solving sum-of-squares programming"](https://pypi.org/project/SOSPy/)
+2. <b>Zhe Mo </b> on ["SOSPy: A Python library for solving sum-of-squares programming"](https://pypi.org/project/SOSPy/).

 Teaching